-However, the reality is that every circumstance is different.
+However, the reality is that everyone’s circumstances are different.
 For some retirees, it makes sense to start claiming benefits as soon as possible.

 Following are several situations in which you should not put off claiming your Social Security retirement benefits.

 1. You have a short life expectancy

 The amount of your monthly Social Security retirement benefit payment is based on a formula that’s meant to be actuarially neutral.
 That basically means you should receive the same total amount of benefits over your lifetime regardless of the age at which you start claiming them.